 Just when you thought the New Forest couldn't get any more idyllic, we introduce you to the tradition of Pannage.
 Occurring every Autumn, Pannage is a much adored tradition in the area and here we will explain all about the heroic pigs of the forest.

 Dating back to the time of William the Conqueror, Pannage sees 600 domestic pigs released into the forest to forage the land for acorns, beechmast, chestnuts and other nuts which have fallen from trees as these are poisonous to the New Forest ponies.
 This process lasts a minimum of 60 days and is known as Pannage.

 So not to get too carried away, each pig has several rings attached to their nose to prevent them from rooting too much which can cause damage to the grassland.

 These greedy heroes can be found roaming around villages, road sides and the heathland during the months of September, October and November.
-Whilst Pannage is very helpful for the environment, it also makes for a great photo.
+Whilst Pannage is very helpful for the conservation of our iconic ponies, it also makes for a great photo.
 Be sure to not miss it!

 As the season of soft mists and golden hues roll across the ancient moorlands of the New Forest, there’s nowhere better to embrace the great British autumn than from the cosy, luxurious surroundings of The Montagu Arms.